BunnyfootBunnyfootBunnyfootBunnyfoot

 • An in-depth review of existing customer insight and analysis to identify themes and areas for exploration and redevelopment

-• A website survey and analysis of over 7,000 responses to understand more about the different types of users, what their broad goals were and what their current experience was like
+• website survey and analysis of over 7,000 responses to understand more about the different types of users, what their broad goals were and what their current experience was like

 • An internal stakeholder workshop to gather internal expertise and knowledge from subject matter experts as well as gaining buy-in on the process